 The web multimedia player

-Back in 1996 Macromedia brought out Flash Player, which was later acquired by Adobe.
+Back in 1996, Macromedia brought out Flash Player, which was later acquired by Adobe.
 This multimedia player was initially created to show vector animations in two dimensions but ended up becoming the favorite support for developers to create web applications that also included audio, video and interactive elements.
-Its main advantage is that it allowed us to reduce the bandwidth necessary and, therefore, the loading time of all these applications.
+Its main advantage regarding its competitors is that it allowed us to reduce the bandwidth necessary and, therefore, the loading time of all these applications.

 The plug-in to play multimedia web contents that was almost a must.

-It was an extension that was almost always present on any browser, as its SWF format also became a standard thanks to its mass use in web design.
-However, SWF and Adobe Flash Player itself are no longer so popular, with plenty of controversy about their security, reason for which HTML5 is now the new in-thing.
+It was an extension that was almost always present on any web browser, as its SWF format also became a standard thanks to its mass use in web design.
+However, SWF and Adobe Flash Player itself are no longer so popular, with plenty of controversy about their security and privacy, reason for which HTML5 is now the new in-thing.
 In fact, all major web browsers are killing off support for this format.